-In 2008, the TG developed and the Court approved, the NMMA Monitoring Program ("Monitoring Program"), attached as Appendix A, to ensure systematic collection of important information in the basin.
+In 2008, the TG developed and the Court approved the NMMA Monitoring Program (Monitoring Program) to ensure systematic collection of important information in the basin (see Appendix A).
 This Monitoring Program includes information such as groundwater elevations, groundwater quality, and pumping amounts.
 The Monitoring Program also identifies a number of wells in the NMMA to be monitored (Figure 1-2) and discusses the methods of analysis of the data.